 To publish content to a CDN provider, ensure you have:

-- a path to the mount point or an XML configuration file (provided by the CDN provider)
+- the URL (or path) to the mount point or an XML configuration file (provided by the CDN provider)

 - select the H.264 codec from the channel's Encoding page

-You can control when streaming to a CDN is enabled by using the Admin panel or the touch screen.
-See Start and stop streaming to a CDN.
+You can control streaming to a CDN using the Admin panel or the

 You can also test how your content is streamed by sending your content to Epiphan’s CDN.
 For a list of Epiphan’s preferred CDN providers, see: https://www.epiphan.com/partners/cdn-partners/.